 A group of teams forms a tribe, enabling coordination across an asset, for example.
 Companies don’t want tribes to become bureaucratic, so they typically consist of no more than 150 or so people.
 In the words of Greg Lalicker, CEO of Hilcorp Oil & Gas, “We have a firm rule that an asset can’t get so big or so complicated as to require more layers of management—if it does, then we split the asset.”
 The system is also dynamic: as priorities change, the number and missions of teams in a tribe can scale up and down accordingly.
 This promotes full transparency of tasks and the rapid redeployment of people, from the typical three years in a position down to months, weeks, or even days.
 When activities are automated or priorities change, individuals or entire teams can be redeployed.

 The tribe structure provides for reporting all the way up to the CEO, so the top layers of the organization don’t necessarily have to change.
 The big change is where it matters: empowering the people who do the work.
-This is what makes an agile transformation, which unlocks the potential of teams to focus on creating value, closer to a lean program than to
+This is what makes an agile transformation, which unlocks the potential of teams to focus on creating value, closer to a lean program than to a reorganization.

 Fully agile operating models emerge when companies combine different types of agile teams and methodologies.
 No one size fits all, but various parts of the organization, anchored by a common set of backbone processes, behavior, and technologies, must work together at the same pace.
 Individual agile pilots won’t create lasting change; companies must ultimately transform entire operating models to sustain the benefits of agile.
 That is now happening at scale in other industries, and we already see the first bold moves in oil and gas, chemicals, metals, and mining.

 What about risk?